timas-coder/macOS-Simple-KVM-Windows-10-11-mode/README.md

 ## Getting Started
 you will need pip installed and developer mode enabled
 ## Step 1
-Run `jumpstart.bat` to download installation media for macOS (internet required).
-The default installation uses Catalina, but you can choose which version to get by adding either `--high-sierra`, `--mojave`, or `--catalina`.
-For example:
+Run `jumpstart-(your os).cmd` to download installation media for macOS (internet required).I have made it user-friendly (who wants to use a command promt)
 ```
-./jumpstart.cmd --mojave
+jumpstart-mojave.cmd
 ```
 > Note: You can skip this if you already have `BaseSystem.img` downloaded.
 If you have `BaseSystem.dmg`, you will need to convert it with the `dmg2img` tool in tools.

 ## Step 2
-Create an empty hard disk using `qemu-img`, changing the name and size to preference:
+Create an empty hard disk using `qemu-img`, changing the name and size to preference: ()
 ```
 qemu-img create -f qcow2 MacOS.qcow2 64G
 ```

 and add it to the end of `basic.sh`:
 ```